IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/monitoring_and_apis.md

 The "GET" operation's HTTP endpoint is displayed along with any declared  parameters and example `curl` command to invoke it from a command line.

+{% hint style="info" %}
+You can even copy the URL generated for your GET operation and try it from a browser window.
+{% endhint %}

 ### Invoke API

 Final;y, let's invoke the `greeting` API's *GET* operation.